• Share this on:

 Use organic certification to increase product value

 Organic strawberries can be an interesting niche, especially for smaller companies that can dedicate more attention to labour-intensive growing.
 Organic certification can be an interesting way to set your strawberries apart and market them at a higher value.
-The demand for organic vegetables is growing, although it is mainly fulfilled by European growers.
+The demand for organic vegetables is growing, although it is mainly fulfilled by few European growers.
+Europe cultivated around 21,000 tonnes of organic strawberries in 2024.
+This is not even equal to 2% of total production.

 When producing and exporting organic strawberries to the European market, focus on maintaining shelf life and a competitive cost price.